HL7/fhir-medmorph/input/pagecontent/contentig.md

 ### Content IG Examples

-The section should have an example for each data element that is part of the IG.
+The Content IG section should have an example for each data element that is part of the IG.
 These examples should have been validated for compliance to their specific profile using the FHIR Validator.
 Ideally examples should be generated from the Connectathon testing activities.